Correlation between the strength of low-temperature T-linear normal-state resistivity and $T_{\rm c}$ in overdoped electron-doped cuprate superconductors: Theoretical formalism

 \end{widetext} where ${\bf G}$ labels a set of reciprocal lattice vectors, and then the above electron umklapp scattering (\ref{electron-collision-1}) is described as a scattering between electrons by the exchange of the effective spin propagator,

-rather than the scattering between electrons via the emission and absorption of the spin excitation\cite{Ma23}.
+rather than the scattering between electrons via the emission and absorption of the spin excitation \cite{Ma23}.

-As in the hole-doped case\cite{Haldane18}, the electrons located at the bottom of the energy band (the deep inside EFS) in the electron-doped cuprate superconductors can not be thermally excited, and then all the low-temperature normal-state conduction processes involve only the low-energy electronic states at EFS.
-In this case, a given patch at the circular EFS shown in Fig. \ref{scatter-process} is depicted via the Fermi angle $\theta$ with the angle range $\theta\in [0,2\pi]$, which leads to that the momentum integration along the perpendicular momentum is replaced by the integration over $\bar{\varepsilon}_{\bf k}$\cite{Prange64,Lee21}.
+The electron-electron collision $I_{\rm e-e}$ in Eq. (\ref{electron-collision-1}) are both functions of momentum and energy, where the magnitude of wave vector dependence is unimportant at low temperatures, since everything happens at EFS \cite{Abrikosov88,Mahan81,Prange64,Lee21,Rice17,Hussey03,Haldane18}.
+In this case, a given patch at the circular EFS shown in Fig. \ref{scatter-process} is depicted via the Fermi angle $\theta$ with the angle range $\theta\in [0,2\pi]$, which leads to that the momentum integration along the perpendicular momentum is replaced by the integration over $\bar{\varepsilon}_{\bf k}$ \cite{Prange64,Lee21}.
 In the present case of the umklapp scattering between electrons by the exchange of the effective spin propagator, an electron on the circular EFS parametrized by the Fermi angle $\theta$ is scattered to a point parametrized by the Fermi angle $\theta'$ on the umklapp EFS in terms of the spin excitation carrying momentum ${\rm p}(\theta,\theta')$ as shown in Fig. \ref{scatter-process}.
 With the help of the above treatment, the electron-electron collision $I_{\rm e-e}$ in Eq. (\ref{electron-collision-1}) can be derived straightforwardly, and has been given explicitly in Ref. \onlinecite{Ma23}.
 In this case, the Boltzmann transport equation (\ref{Boltzmann-equation-3}) can be obtained as,